sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 ![](Media/learninggoals1.png)

-In this chapter we will learn how to program loops in MATLAB.
+In this chapter, we will learn how to program loops in MATLAB.
 That means learning:

 - What a MATLAB `for` loop is and how it works.
 - How to represent a `for` loop in a flowchart.